shadazam08/meesho-colone/README.md

 # Meesho Clone Website

-This project is an Meesho Clone Website developed as part of the `Newton School`.
-The website is built using HTML, CSS, JavaScript and ReactJs technologies.
+This project is an Meesho Clone Website developed.
+The website is built using `HTML, CSS, JavaScript and ReactJs, Redux, Auth0` technologies.

 ## Table of Contents